 class SparseVanka< number >

 Point-wise Vanka preconditioning.
 This class does Vanka preconditioning on a point-wise base.
-Vanka preconditioners are used for saddle point problems like Stoke's problem or problems arising in optimization where Lagrange multiplier occur and let Netwon's matrix have a zero block.
+Vanka preconditioners are used for saddle point problems like Stokes' problem or problems arising in optimization where Lagrange multipliers occur and the Newton method matrix has a zero block.
 With these matrices the application of Jacobi or Gauss-Seidel methods is impossible, because some diagonal elements are zero in the rows of the Lagrange multiplier.
-The approach of Vanka is to solve a small (usually indefinite) system of equations for each Langrange multiplie variable (we will also call the pressure in Stokes' equation a Langrange multiplier since it can be interpreted as such).
+The approach of Vanka is to solve a small (usually indefinite) system of equations for each Langrange multiplier variable (we will also call the pressure in Stokes' equation a Langrange multiplier since it can be interpreted as such).

 For each selected degree of freedom, a local system of equations is built by the degree of freedom itself and all other values coupling immediately, i.e. the set of degrees of freedom considered for the local system of equations for degree of freedom

 j such that the element